JamieSGT/Fast-Formatter/README.md

 Now reboot your system.

-You have now set up Fast Formatter!
+You have set up Fast Formatter!

 ## How to use the Fast Formatter